Financial Leverage: Definition, How It Works, and How It’s Measured

 Debt-to-Equity Ratio - Formula

-Equity refers to the shareholder’s equity (the amount that shareholders have invested in the company) plus the amount of retained earnings (the amount that the company retained from its profits).
+Equity refers to the shareholders’ equity (the amount that shareholders have invested in the company) plus the amount of retained earnings (the amount that the company retained from its profits).

-Companies in the manufacturing sector typically report a higher debt to equity ratio than companies in the service industry, reflecting the higher amount of the former’s investment in machinery and other assets.
-Usually, the ratio exceeds the US average debt to equity ratio of 54.62%.
+Companies in the manufacturing sector typically report a higher debt-to-equity ratio than companies in the service industry, reflecting the higher amount of the former’s investment in machinery and other assets.
+Usually, the ratio exceeds the US average debt-to-equity ratio of 54.62%.

 Other Leverage Ratios